frictionlessdata/website/site/README.md

             <h3>Frictionless Standards</h3>
             <img style="border:dashed 1px #555; padding: 10px; border-radius: 10px;" class="mx-auto" src="/img/home/standards_crop.png" height="175"></img>
         </a>
-          <p class="text-lg font-light pt-4">The Frictionless Data project is built on top of the Frictionless Standards.
-These are a set of specifications that standardize working with various types of data.</p>
+          <p class="text-lg font-light pt-4">The Frictionless Data project is built on top of the Frictionless Standards: a set of specifications that standardize working with various types of data.</p>
           <a href="/standards/" class="text-base hover:underline">Read more &raquo;</a>
         </div>
       </div>